SecretumTheme/secretum/readme.txt

 Requires at least: WordPress 4.8
 Tested up to: 5.1.1
 Requires PHP: 5.6
-Version: 1.2.2
+Version: 1.2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Multipurpose Theme - Secretum is a highly customizable fluid-responsive multipurpose WordPress theme.
+Secretum is a highly customizable fluid-responsive cross-device multi-purpose WordPress theme created for both beginner and advanced WordPress users.

 == Description ==

-Secretum is a highly customizable fluid-responsive multipurpose WordPress theme for both beginner and advanced WordPress users.
-Customize over 375 individual customizer settings (with more under-development) all without adding CSS to the <head> of your website.
-This means all pages across your entire Website to have a smaller filesize, sometimes 50-75% smaller, allowing your Website pages to load faster, across more devices and Internet connection types.
-All Customizer settings are built using or extending the default WordPress customizer features, without 3rd party plugins or fancy scripts that slow your building experience down.
+Secretum is a highly customizable fluid-responsive cross-device multi-purpose WordPress theme created for both beginner and advanced WordPress users.
+Create beautifully unique websites with the 400+ individual customizer settings – all without injecting extra CSS into the <head> of your website.
 The most novice of user can setup a Secretum website in minutes, while advanced users can rapid deploy multiple websites with different settings for every Website with ease.
 Use a child theme if you need a completely unique looking website design, otherwise a child theme is never needed; switch between layouts and color pallets directly within the Customizer.
-Build Faster, Build Better, Build Smarter - Secretum truly is not like any other theme in existence!
+Secretum - Build Faster, Better & Smarter!

 == Installation ==